vanesascode/command-line-cheatsheet/README.md

 - Any untracked files that are not yet staged, files you have just created.
 (Untracked files:)

-## 🔷`git add style.css`
+## 🔷`git add style.css`  --  `git add "*.txt"`

-To have Git to track a file (e.g. style.css).
+To have Git to track a file (e.g. style.css) or a type of file (e.g. all .txt files).
 This process is called Staging, or moving files to the Staging index tree, meaning our changes are ready to be committed

 ## 🔷`git add .`